Why it is Important to Make Your Website Accessible

 If your website remains inaccessible to people with disabilities, you may be at danger of being sued for up to 50,000 NIS.
 These damages will be awarded to the disabled person unless the website owner is able to prove that they didn’t know about the violation and took reasonable measures in the circumstances of the case in order to prevent the violation.

-For more information on website accessibility please contact the experts at Aviv Lazar & Co.
+For more information on website accessibility please contact the us at Aviv Lazar&Co.